Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance App/Add data persistence and online users (Cursor AI).md

 If persistence is already implemented, clean up the data structure.
 Store data in a more organized, database-like way (for example, some app has a single `slides` “table” represented as JSON, where each slide records its slideshow ID, content, and related metadata—rather than scattered or loosely structured keys).

-Next, update the `specs-data-persistence.md` with any changes.
+Next, create or update a `specs-data-persistence.md` with any changes.
 Finally, create **`AGENTS-data-persistence.md`** explaining how the local storage + repository setup works.
 ```